 Virginia Wildflowers is a natural history photo gallery and casual field guide to wildflowers and mushrooms.
 I live in Southwest Virginia, so most of my photos were taken in this part of the state.

 If you arrived here because you are looking for information about a specific plant, try using the search bar in the right sidebar.
-Common names and latin names can be searched.
+Common names and latin names can be entered there and searched.
 If you would just like to browse what is here, try scanning the archive in the left sidebar.

 Welcome to Virginia Wildflowers!
 Enjoy your visit!